 ISFJ – The Newfoundland

-This gentle giant is known for his sweet nature, intelligence, and strength.
-Newfoundlands are naturally gentle and friendly, often doting on children as is evidenced by “Nana”, the fictional newfoundland employed as a nanny by the Darling Family in Peter Pan.
-Newfoundlands have a strong work ethic, learning quickly and using their skills to help people in distress.
+This gentle giant is known for its sweet nature, intelligence, and strength.
+Newfoundlands are naturally gentle and friendly, often doting on children as is evidenced by “Nana”, the fictional Newfoundland employed as a nanny by the Darling Family in Peter Pan.
+Newfoundlands have a strong work ethic, learning quickly, and using their skills to help people in distress.
 There are many stories of Newfoundlands rescuing people from shipwrecks or pulling children from icy deep water just in time.
 They are responsible, hard-working dogs that capture a lot of traits similar to the ISFJ.

 ISTJ – The Rhodesian Ridgeback